bafnetwork/baf-wallet-v3/docs/docs/how-it-works/Overview.md

 ### Torus and how we are noncustodial

 BAF Wallet is noncustodial.
 This means that the Discord user is the only one who can know the keys associated with his/her account.
 This is done via [Torus](https://tor.us).
 Long story short, they use a distributed key generation method to derive a private/ public key pair from your OAuth login (this basically means just logging in with Discord, Google, or Facebook).
-Check out their documentation(TODO:) to find out more.
+Check out their [documentation](https://docs.tor.us/) to find out more.

 ### The API